Ecampus/tes-xapi/attendance-recipe.markdown

 This recipe defines two levels of attendance tracking: simple and detailed.
 Simple Attendance tracking is used in cases where the application only wants to record that some people attended an event; Detailed Attendance tracking is used to record more detail about the attendance of the event.
-Recipe adopters are encourage to implement either just Simple Attendance or both Simple Attendance and Detailed Attendance;
+Recipe adopters are encouraged to implement either just Simple Attendance or both Simple Attendance and Detailed Attendance;
 Detailed attendance is not intended to be used on its own.

 Simple Attendance is described in this section; Detailed Attendance is described below.